-For an expense to be deductible under section 11(a), it must be -
+For an expense or loss to be deductible under section 11(a), it must be -

 - actually incurred,

-- during the year of assessment,

 - in the production of income, and

 - not of a capital nature.

-Conversely, section 23(g) prohibits the deduction of any moneys against income derived from trade to the extent such moneys were not laid out or expended for the purposes of trade.
+Conversely, section 23(g) denies the deduction of any moneys against income derived from trade to the extent such moneys were not laid out or expended for the purposes of trade.